bcm-uga/SSMPG2022/Woolly marmot/README.md

 - TSP: Tons of Skiing Potential
 - NTS: Number of Tourists in Summer

 Ten individuals were sampled at 61 source localities.

-The fitness of a population at a particular geographic location is defined as the probability of survival of organisms in the current (and future) habitat.

-The genotypes.lfmm data file contains 300  individual samples genotyped at 2333 diploid loci.
-The format is an n x L matrix, with n = 300 and L = 2333, with individual samples in rows and genetic loci in columns.
+The woolly_marmot.pcadapt data file contains 610 individual samples genotyped at 1000 diploid loci.
+The format is an n x L matrix, with n = 610 and L = 1000, with individual samples in rows and genetic loci in columns.
 No missing data.

-The metadata.csv file contains meta data for the 300 individuals
+The metadata.txt file contains the following meta data for the 610 individuals

-"id": individual ids

-"pop": population label.
+- "pop": population label.
 Each population contains 10 individuals.

-The 10 environmental varibles measure are:
+- The 10 environmental varibles measure are: